yakiimoninja/baiken/README.md

 </details>

 ## **Command**: `/nicknames`.
-### Displays all the nicknames for each character.
+### Displays all the nicknames for all characters.
 <details open>
     <summary>Show example.</summary>
     <p>